portovep/CS7009-facebookapp/README.md

 Improve
 =======

-A simple Facebook app that leverage the information provided by the Facebook Graph API to help people to achieve their goals.
+A simple Facebook app that leverages the information provided by the Facebook Graph API to help people to achieve their goals.
 The app was created from the idea that sharing goals raises people motivation.

-The project aimed to potentiate the virality and stickiness of the app by using a development cycle based on continuous feedback implementation.
+The project aimed to potentiate the virality and stickiness of the app by using a development cycle based on the continuous implementation of the received feedback.

 Technologies
 ------------